 My research interests lie in algebraic and computational aspects of quantum field theories.

-Mostly I work in applications of category theory to quantum information science, the former being an algebraic setting of 2+1 dimensional topological quantum field theories.
+Mostly I work with applications of modular tensor categories to quantum information science.
 In particular I study fusion categories that model particle-like objects that arise in 2+1 dimensional topological phases of matter and their application for topological quantum information processing.

 In summer 2017 I was an intern in the computational physics lab at HRL Laboratories, where I worked on mathematical aspects of quantum computing with semiconductor quantum dots.

 - Symmetry defects and their applications to topological quantum computing.
 C. Delaney, Zhenghan Wang.
-(In preparation.)
+(Under review.)

 - Local unitary representations of the braid group and their application to quantum computing.
 C. Delaney, Eric C. Rowell, Zhenghan Wang. arXiv:1604.06429